Liquor Laboratory

 Both bourbons use similar mash bills and contain wheat instead of rye, but these handmade bourbons undergo different production and aging processes.

-Maker’s Mark 46 is aged slightly differently than standard Maker’s Mark because there are French oak staves on barrels of Maker’s Mark 46 for a unique finish.
+Maker’s Mark 46 is aged longer and slightly differently than standard Maker’s Mark because there are French oak staves on barrels of Maker’s Mark 46 for a unique finish.

 Battle of the Bourbon Siblings